locals-world/locals-mapp/README.md

-#Here you'll find the source code for the Arcade City front end app.
+#Here you'll find the source code for the Locals Mapp.

 ## installing
 - npm install